apache/opendal/core/src/docs/rfcs/3574_concurrent_stat_in_list.md

 ## Why not using `JoinSet`?

+The main reason is that `JoinSet` can't maintain the order of entries.

-`JoinSet` requires mutability to spawn or join the next task, and `tokio::spawn()` requires the async block to be `'static`.
+The other reason is that `JoinSet` requires mutability to spawn or join the next task, and `tokio::spawn()` requires the async block to be `'static`.
 This implies that we need to use `Arc<T>` to wrap our `JoinSet`.
 However, to change the value inside `Arc`, we need to introduce a `Mutex`.
-Since it's inside an async block, we need to use Tokio's `Mutex` to satisfy the `Sync` requirement.
+Since it's inside an async block, we need to use Tokio's `Mutex` to satisfy the `Sync` bound.

-Therefore, for every operation on the `JoinSet`, there will be an `.await` on the lock outside of the async block, making concurrency impossible inside `poll_next()`.
+Therefore, for every operation on the `JoinSet`, there will be an `.await` on the lock outside the async block, making concurrency impossible inside `poll_next()`.

 # Prior art